Making Online Communities 'Better': A Taxonomy of Community Values on Reddit: Taxonomy of Community Values

 \subsection{Size}

-Twenty five responses commented on the \textit{Size} of communities, both regarding the \textit{Volume of Content} submitted to the community and the number of people in that community (\textit{Size of Community}).
-Generally, a larger volume of content was seen as a good thing (\eg ``I like that /r/assholedesign is regularly updated''), and a number of respondents wished that their communities had more content.
-However, not all participants thought that more content was a good thing.
-One member of /r/SampleSize, a community for distributing surveys, wrote ``The large volume of posts means that you need to time your submission very carefully in order to make sure that your survey doesn't get buried.''
+Many responses (144/1481) commented on the \textit{Size} of communities, both regarding the \textit{Volume of Content} submitted to the community and the number of people in that community (\textit{Size of Community}). \new{Participants were varied in their preferences, with some preferring a larger volume of content} (\eg ``I like that /r/assholedesign is regularly updated'') \new{and others preferring less content.} One member of /r/SampleSize, a community for distributing surveys, wrote ``The large volume of posts means that you need to time your submission very carefully in order to make sure that your survey doesn't get buried.''

-In contrast, relatively more respondents (8/11) saw a small number of \textit{participants} in a community as a good thing, \eg ``[I like that /r/roguelikedev, a community dedicated to the development of a specific type of video game, is a] tiny community with a very clear purpose and scope.''
-However, three (out of 11) respondents still wished that the communities they were a part of had more members.
-Previous work has identified challenges associated with the growth of communities, and the maintenance of other values, especially \textit{Quality of Content}, in the face of rapid community growth~\cite{lin_2017_better_when_smaller, kiene_2016_eternal_september}.
+\new{Similarly,} respondents were fairly evenly split (21 preferring larger, 15 preferring smaller) on their desire for larger or smaller communities.
+Those preferring larger communities perceived those larger communities as offering increased opportunities for interaction (``More active users [on /r/photocritique] would make it easier to engage with like minded individuals through their posts.''), while those preferring smaller communities tended to like the specificity of \new{subject matter} and focus, \eg ``[I like that /r/roguelikedev, a community dedicated to the development of a specific type of video game, is a] tiny community with a very clear purpose and scope.'' \new{Community members' value \new{preferences} regarding community size seem likely to depend on many factors, especially including the subject of the community and the nature of interactions which occur within.}